 Crypto account & Money account

-Our Money account takes away the delays and stress of making traditional bank transfers by allowing customers to shorten the time they receive payments.
+Our Money account takes away the delays and stress of making traditional bank transfers by allowing customers to shorten the time they take to receive international payments.

 A Nebeus crypto account allows you to access your assets and all our crypto services such as staking, crypto-renting and taking out a crypto-backed loan.
 In addition, the account comes with our quick transfer feature, enabling you to exchange your crypto into FIAT currencies which you can send to your Money account for everyday use in a matter of instants.